Protein-Engineering-Framework/PyPEF/README.md

 ```

 After accepting all steps, the conda setup should also be written to your `~/.bashrc`file, so that you can call anaconda typing `conda`.
-Next, to download this repository click Code > Download ZIP and unzip the zipped file, e.g. with `unzip PyPEF-main.zip`, or just clone this repository using your bash shell to your local machine `git clone https://github.com/Protein-Engineering-Framework/PyPEF`.
+Next, to download this repository click Code > Download ZIP and unzip the zipped file, e.g. with `unzip PyPEF-master.zip`, or just clone this repository using your bash shell to your local machine `git clone https://github.com/Protein-Engineering-Framework/PyPEF`.
-To setup a new environment with conda you can either create the conda environment from the provided YAML file inside the PyPEF directory (`cd PyPEF` or `cd PyPEF-main` dependent on the downloaded file name):
+To setup a new environment with conda you can either create the conda environment from the provided YAML file inside the PyPEF directory (`cd PyPEF` or `cd PyPEF-master` dependent on the downloaded file name):

 ```
 conda env create --file pypef_environment.yml